 We have a highly qualified and experienced team of dance teachers who teach with passion and inspiration.
 From toddlers up to adults, our teachers implement our ideal through creative, fun, yet challenging lessons for all ages.

-Across the year, our pupils have opportunities to perform, including in our annual show at Bingham Hall.
-This supports their development not only physically, but socially and emotionally also.
+Across the year, our pupils have opportunities to perform including in our annual show at The Bingham Hall, Cirencester.

 Selected classes perform at the National Star College Dance Festival in the Spring Term and all pupils take part in Sharing Evening at the end of the Summer Term.
 During this evening, pupils perform short routines, class work and their own choreography in an informal performance to parents.

 Our younger Cheeky Feet classes have open afternoons at the end of each term to show their parents the skills they have developed over the term.
 This also gives the children an introduction to performing.

 The School was started by Anne Gibson, who trained in all forms of Dance in London and was head of Dance in a large secondary school in Manchester before moving to Cirencester.
 She developed the school over 30 years with a very experienced teaching team all dedicated to inspiring children with their passion for dance.

 It is now run by Katharine Dudley, who has been involved in all aspects of The Body Workshop Dance for a number of years, running the performance programme, administration and marketing of the school.
 She also works with the Cheeky Feet and Jazz, Ballet and Tap (JBT) classes.